Allan Gray Bond Fund

 This is a way of reporting the return earned over a period as a percentage per year.
 Although the figure stated implies that the same percentage return was delivered every year, the actual return in each year may have been more or less than the reported figure, depending on the unit trust’s volatility.
 Annualised performance reporting simplifies comparison across different time periods and across different types of investments.

-To achieve the Bond Fund’s goal, we invest in South African interest bearing securities, including national government, parastatal, municipal and corporate bonds, as well as money market instruments and cash.
-We calculate a fair value for bonds by forecasting the long-term inflation rate through detailed research.
-We target total returns for investors rather than trying to mirror the returns of the JSE All Bond Index.
+To achieve the Bond Fund’s goal, we invest in South African interest-bearing securities, including national government, parastatal, municipal and corporate bonds, as well as money market instruments and cash.
+We try to balance credit risk, duration risk and liquidity risk when selecting investments.
+We target total returns for investors rather than trying to mirror the returns of the FTSE/JSE All Bond Index.
 When we cannot find value in the bond markets, our portfolio will be weighted towards cash to get better returns.

 What are the costs?